-Struggling to pay the bills in a wealthy nation - SWI swissinfo.ch
+Struggling to pay the bills in a wealthy nation

 Poverty statistics

-Around 530,000 people in Switzerland – 6.6% of the population – earn below the poverty line, according to Caritas.
+Around 530,000 people in Switzerland – 6.6% of the population – earn below the poverty line, according to Caritasexternal link.
 The Swiss Conference for Social Welfare puts the poverty line at CHF2,600 ($2,602) for an individual and CHF4,900 for a family of four people (2015 figures).
 Another 500,000 people are in a financially precarious situation, which places them at risk of poverty.

 Demographically, those who are most at risk are the unemployed and people in training; workers with low salaries (the working poor); families with more than two children; and single-parent families.
 In Switzerland, one-seventh of all single-parent families is impoverished.

-A recent Federal Statistical Office report found that poverty affected 73,000 children, or one in 20.
+A recent Federal Statistical Office reportexternal link found that poverty affected 73,000 children, or one in 20.

 Knöpfel, a professor of social policy and social work at the University of Applied Sciences Northwestern Switzerland FHNW, spoke to swissinfo.ch about how a nation’s political and social policies can affect poverty, one of his key areas of interest.